© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrunken medieval village of Colton is a scheduled monument protected by Historic England under reference 1005777.
 View the official record →

-The shrunken medieval village of Colton is a deserted settlement site located in Yorkshire that preserves evidence of medieval habitation and subsequent depopulation.
+Colton is a shrunken medieval village located in Yorkshire, England, designated as an ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005777.

 Shrunken medieval village of Colton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005777.